 - The Federal Educational Rights and Privacy Act (FERPA) protects student privacy.
 Federal law prohibits us from discussing any matters specifically related to the student, even with parents who are likely the primary responsible payers of the student’s account.

 - Completion of the Authorization to Disclose Information Form (FERPA) is optional, however it allows open conversations on the phone, through email or in person with individuals authorized by the student.
-Encourage your student to complete and return this form to the Records Office as soon as he or she is admitted to the University.
+Encourage your student to complete and return this form to the Registrar as soon as he or she is admitted to the University.
 This Form must be notarized and may not be faxed.

 A student must be enrolled at least half-time (six credit hours) to receive a student loan, HOPE scholarship or TSAA state grant.

 Full time enrollment is:

 Nine hours or more – Graduate

 Nine - 11 hours (three-quarter time) - Undergraduate